-- A glucagon stimulation test—blocks insulin and causes release of glucose.
+- A glucagon stimulation test—tests the balance of glucose and insulin.
 CHI may be present if there is an increase in glucose.

 - Genetic testing—to find which gene is affected.
 Can be done with blood or spit sample.

 Early treatment is important.
 It can help to decrease the risk of complications.

 Low glucose levels can cause damage to growing brains.
 If CHI is present, treatment will help to keep blood glucose at safe levels.
 Steps may include:

 - Feeding regularly to keep blood glucose up

 - High glucose tabs or drink or glucose given through IV

 Some types of CHI may go away on its own.
 Further care will not be needed.

 Other types of CHI may be severe or permanent.
 Surgery may be needed to help control these types.
 The pancreas will be removed.
 The pancreas makes insulin.
 For some, surgery may be a cure.
 For others, it should decrease episodes of low blood glucose.